flaviagiammarino/blog-website/blog/inflation_autopilot.rst

-The AutoML job automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model quality report with an analysis of the performance on the validation data.
+The AutoML job automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model quality report with an analysis of the performance on the validation data, which are also saved to S3.

 .. raw:: html